logicalclocks/hops-docs/docs/hopsml/python_model_serving.rst

 This will open a popup window that will allow you to browse your project and select the script file that you want to serve.
 Once a python script is selected, fields such as `Serving name`, `Model version` and `Artifact version` will be autocompleted based on the script path.

-An artifact can be seen as a package containing all the necessary files to deploy a model (e.g model files, scripts, environment, transformer scripts,...).
-When a serving service is created, an artifact is generated in a folder named `Artifacts` under the model version folder in `Models` dataset.
-When only the model is served, that is, no transformer component is being deployed, the artifact version is `MODEL-ONLY`.
-This artifact version is shared between all services for the same model version.
+An artifact can be seen as a package containing all the necessary files to deploy a model (e.g., model files, scripts, dependencies, transformer scripts).
+When a serving service is created, an artifact is generated in a directory named `Artifacts` under the model version directory in the `Models` dataset.
+When only the model is served, that is, no transformer component is deployed, the artifact version is `MODEL-ONLY`.
+This artifact version is shared between all model deployments without transformer that have the same model version number.
+Otherwise, when a transformer component is deployed together with the model, the artifact version is associated with the model.
+That is, the artifact version for a model can be incremented without having to increment the model version.
+For example, if a model named 'mnist' is version '1', and the artifact version is '1', you get an artifact named 'mnist_1_1'.
+You can upgrade the artifact to version '2', giving you a new artifact named 'mnist_1_2'.

 Otherwise, when a transformer component is deployed together with the model, the artifact version is set incrementally.

-*NOTE:* Currently, serving python-based models does not support KFServing as the serving tool and, therefore, the deployment of transformer components.
+*NOTE:* Currently, serving python-based models does not support KFServing and, hence, do not support transformer components.

 By clicking on *Advanced* you can access the advanced configuration for your serving instance.
 In particular, you can configure (1) the minimum number of replicas for the model server, (2) the Kafka topic on which the inference requests will be logged into (see :ref:`inference` for more information) and (3) the resouce configuration for the Docker container running the model server.
 By default, a new Kafka topic is created for each new serving (*CREATE*).
 You can avoid logging your inference requests by selecting *NONE* from the dropdown menu.